-- 1. Preparation of tooth #5, a single-layered artificial tooth, for a porcelain fused to metal crown as one abutment for a 3-unit bridge. - 2.
-Preparation of tooth #3, a single-layered artificial tooth, for a cast gold metal crown as the other abutment for the same 3-unit bridge. - 3.
-Preparation of tooth #9, a single-layered artificial tooth for a full ceramic crown.
+- 1. Preparation of tooth #5, a single-layered artificial tooth, for a Porcelain Fused to Zirconia Crown as one abutment for a 3-unit bridge. - 2.
+Preparation of tooth #3, a single-layered artificial tooth, for a Monolithic Zirconia Ceramic Crown as the other abutment for the same 3-unit bridge. - 3.
+Preparation of tooth #9, a single-layered artificial tooth for an Anterior Lithium Disilicate Ceramic Crown.